MichaelCurrin/open-air/README.md

 - https://michaelcurrin.github.io/open-air/

-## What it does
+## Sample

 ![Sample image](docs/preview.png)

+## How it works

 The single page site uses JS to fetch data from this JSON endpoint on the V2 API of `api.luftdaten.info`.

 - https://api.luftdaten.info/static/v2/data.json

 The response contains sensor measurements in the last 5 minutes.
-The data is filtered on the client side to South Africa only and shown in a table.
+The data is filtered by location and shown in a table.

 ## Background

 This project exists because I went to a workshop in South Africa where air quality sensors were put together.
 These sensors contribute air quality measurement data to the [luftdaten.info](https://luftdaten.info) project.
 This data and those of other countries is made available through their APIs.
-This projects makes it easy to see the measurements of the South African (ZA) sensors by filtering by country on the client side.
+This projects makes it easy to see the measurements of the South African (`ZA`) sensors.

-This project could be expanded to allow a user choice of country using a droplist.
-And the date range could be changed to be say 24 hours, at the costs of data fetching and processing time.

 ## Links

 - [opendata-stuttgart/meta](https://github.com/opendata-stuttgart/meta) on Github.
 - [API documentation](https://github.com/opendata-stuttgart/meta/wiki/EN-APIs) on their Wiki.